joneschrisan/krss/the_standard.md

 }
 ```

-The most notable difference between 1TBS and KRSS that only IF statements have a space preceding the opening bracket.
+The most notable difference between 1TBS and KRSS is that only IF statements have a space preceding the opening bracket.

 KRSS:
 ```php